Cult of the Divine

 These stories of Azazel and the Serpent demonstrate that certain spirits take an interest in humans, revealing to us occult or secret knowledge, giving us access to our ‘cunning fire’, our power as witches.

-Another figure, Lilith is found in both Judaism and traditional witchcraft.
-While she is not likely to be called upon in Jewish practices, there is a strand of Jewish feminism and goddess worship that has reclaimed her (4).
+Another figure found in both Judaism and Traditional witchcraft is Lilith.
+While she is not likely to be called upon in most conventional Jewish practices, there is a strand of Jewish feminism and goddess worship that has reclaimed her (4).
 In general, Jewish magic takes measures to protect against Lilith.

 The Subversive Guides of Witches